-Janezic, who enters his first year on the staff in 2017, brings more than 20 years of club, collegiate and professional experience, both as a player and a coach, to the Red Storm.
-Most recently, Janezic served as an assistant coach at Fairleigh Dickinson prior to joining the Red Storm.
+Janezic, who spent his first year on the staff in 2017, brings more than 20 years of club, collegiate and professional experience, both as a player and a coach, to the Red Storm.
+Before coming to Queens, Janezic most recently served as an assistant coach at Fairleigh Dickinson.

 During his time at Fairleigh Dickinson, both of Janezic's recruiting classes were recognized by Top Drawer Soccer as some of the best in the nation, as they included three 2017 CONCACAF U-17 and U-20 national team players.
 Janezic mentored two NEC All-Rookie Team performers and saw nine of his newcomers start throughout the 2016 season.
 He also worked with the goalkeepers and was involved with all facets of the program.
 In addition to its accolades on the field, the program also had success in the classroom, maintaining a team GPA of 3.0 or higher throughout his time in Teaneck.